thanmayasrii/location/README.md

 # location
 A bird that isn't a bird..Cutting its tail

-Look for the sun admist the darkness..
+Look for the sun amidst the darkness..